This moist, delicious and dairy free banana bread with honey roasted bananas is what you need to make whenever you have an excess of bananas.

 Cutting into a slice of this honey roasted banana cake after it had emerged from the oven reminded me of my childhood.
 One of the desserts I remember eating often as a child up was banana custard.
 Mum would make up a batch of thick custard and top it with slices of fresh banana and nutmeg.
 Simple, but oh so delicious, and it was that memory that was evoked as I sliced into this Honey Roasted Banana Bread.

-I think this Honey Roasted Banana Bread is best enjoyed just warm, but it is brilliant toasted too, topped with a drizzle of honey and whipped coconut cream.
+I think this my dairy free Banana Bread is best enjoyed just warm, but it is brilliant toasted too, topped with a drizzle of honey and whipped coconut cream.

 - 6 ripe bananas, peeled